Every time you visit our website, electronic data processing takes place. On this page we explain which data is processed and how.

 To protect your data, all content on this website is transmitted (TLS) encrypted..

-The data you provide for the purpose of receiving the newsletter will be stored by us until you unsubscribe from the newsletter and will be deleted after you unsubscribe from the newsletter.
-Data that has been stored by us for other purposes (e.g. e-mail addresses for the member area) remains unaffected by this.
+Duration: The data stored by us in the context of your consent for the purpose of the newsletter will be stored by us until you unsubscribe from the newsletter and deleted from our servers as well as from the servers of rapidmail after you unsubscribe from the newsletter.
+Data stored by us for other purposes remain unaffected by this.

 8. Further Data Processing